 Schlock is a sweet little film that offers a glimpse at the themes that Landis would explore in his subsequent films.
 Humor and horror seem to be an odd mixture that Landis obviously finds irresistible.
 For example, An American Werewolf in London is a full-blooded horror film that has a remarkable sense of humor and Into the Night is a comedy with horrific serious undertones.

 Similar to Tim Burton, Landis has created a style that is all his own doing.
-Schlock contains tiny sparks of his genius as a writer and director — how many director out there can take $ 61,000 dollars and make something good enough to stand the test of time?
-I have a feeling not too many.
-It seems that limited money really stimulates the creativity of most talented filmmakers, and Landis is no exception.
+Schlock contains tiny sparks of his genius as a writer and director — how many directors out there can take $61,000 and make something good enough to stand the test of time?
+It seems that limited money really stimulates the creativity of the most talented filmmakers, and Landis is no exception.

 Especially good is the last part of the film (which takes place at night), where Landis cleverly spoofs the “monster-on-the-run” clichés.
 Many of the gags are obvious, but you can’t help but giggle with great delight.
 The lack of any sophisticated technology only adds to the film’s good vibes — it’s a charming movie!

-Schlock marked the first teaming of Landis and make-up expert Rick Baker (Harry and the Hendersons and How the Grinch Stole Christmas), who created the ape suit.
+Schlock marked the first teaming of Landis and make-up expert Rick Baker (Harry and the Hendersons, The Nutty Professor and How the Grinch Stole Christmas), who created the ape suit.
 Eventually Baker became Hollywood’s most successful make-up artist.
 Their collaboration on this film is years before both men achieved international success in their respective fields, but this fact doesn’t stop them from creating an endearing and entertaining viewing experience.

 Conclusions & Final Thoughts: